benjackson3811/pp4_medical_survey/README.md

 Generated through [Coolors](https://coolors.co/) the colour picked in the palette are accessible, bold and work well together.
 They allow the website user to easily read and understand the writen information.

+These colors have been added to the offical blacks and grey to provide the offical nature of a survey with the color providing the reassurance to the user.

 [Back to Top](#table_of_contents)

 ### Typography